amrvac/amrvac/doc/par.md

 ripples around contact discontuinities (flatcd) or shocks (flatsh), but one should first try without these flattenings (default behavior).
-PPM is actually only used in a quadratic reconstruction from center to edge, requires the use of a larger stencil (nghostcells=4), and can be used either in the methods (by setting limiter) or in the gradientS/divvectorS routines (when typegrad or typediv is limited, and gradient_limiter is ppm).
-The latter is encoded in geometry.t.
+PPM is actually only used in a quadratic reconstruction from center to edge, requires the use of a larger stencil (nghostcells=3), and can be used either in the methods (by setting limiter) or in the gradientS/divvectorS routines (when typegrad or typediv is limited, and gradient_limiter is ppm) in geometry.t.
+If _flatcd=T_ or _flatsh=T_ to flattern oscillations at contact discontuinities or shocks, it needs 1 more ghost cell, e.g., nghostcells=4.

 ### Typeentropy, entropycoef {#par_typeentropy}